ThomasBig/SWTI/README.md

 If you find a bug, please write it in [issues](https://github.com/ThomasBig/SWTI/issues).
 You can also write a code for a new useful function and add a merge [request](https://github.com/ThomasBig/SWTI/pulls).
 Keep in mind the function has to be usable in any applications or game.
-By excluding too specific functions makes library simple to learn and easy to use.
+Excluding too specific functions make library simple to learn and easy to use.

 ## Credits